Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link_ creation
 14-copy_html- script for copying files from working to parent directory excluding files already existing or of new version (.html files)
-0-lets_move- scrift for moving uppercase letters to specified directory
+0-lets_move- scrift for moving uppercase letters to specified directory 101-clean_emacs- script for deleting all emacs files in current working directory